x3ro/websocket-tty/README.md

+## How are commands executed?

+They're executed using `exec.Command`, wrapped into a `bash -c 'your command'` invocation.
+This allows you to do bash stuff like `touch bar && cat foo > bar`.

+An exception is the `cd` command.
+Since commands executed using `exec.Command` run using the parent processes working directory, running `bash -c 'cd ..'` would be quite useless, as it doesn't change the working directory of the parent.
+Thus if the command begins with `cd ` (cd followed by a space), the command is not run using `bash -c` and instead changes the working directory of the `websocket-tty` process.

 ## "Protocol"

 After spending several minutes researching state of the art command execution protocols, I came up with the following JSON messages.